What We Offer

 This indicator, too, is in 'Buy' mode today.
 And as Chart 7 highlights, this strategy has been the most effective over the long-term, outperforming the other two technical indicators and a 'Buy & Hold' gold strategy since 1968.
 The strategy has returned 11.9% compound per annum (before costs) compared to 7.9% compound per annum for a 'Buy & Hold' gold strategy from 1968 to 2020 (28th August).

 These three technical indicators are explained in more detail in our booklet titled Intelligent Gold Investing.

 GillenMarkets View of Gold at $1,970 an Ounce Today

-In our view, the gold price may well be ahead of its intrinsic value, but it is in a bull market until proven otherwise.
+In our view, the gold price is probably overbought on a short-term view (the current price is a long way above its 30-week moving average) and is also ahead of its intrinsic value, but it is in a bull market until proven otherwise.
 As Newton's law of motion states 'A body in motion stays in motion until a force acts against it' (or something to that effect).
 Today, we don't see a force against gold.
 The gold price may be above intrinsic value, but insurance against currency disorder is what is driving demand and until there is evidence of an end to central banks' money printing we can't see what's likely to reverse the investment demand for gold anytime soon.
 Of course, a 'Sell' signal from any one of our technical indicators (which are outlined above), were one to appear, may be the first indication that investors believe central banks are regaining control over money printing.
-Until then, gold looks as if it's heading higher!

 28th August, 2020